notice4thomas/mws-restaurant/README.md

 #### Step 2: Run the "Local Development API Server"
 Run the "Local Development API Server" which can be found here: https://github.com/udacity/mws-restaurant-stage-2

-## Test using the hosted version
-This should be pretty simple, just install and run the "Local Development API Server" on your machine and visit: https://restaurant-reviews-26769.firebaseapp.com/

 ## Projects directory guide
 All the code resides inside the `src` folder.